 Potassium can in this way be transmuted into calcium.
-A high energy photon explodes into an electron-positron pair.
+A high energy photon breaks into an electron-positron pair.
 The potassium nucleus consumes the positron, while letting the electron escape.

 Potassium can be transmuted into calcium through fusion with a proton, and calcium can be transmuted into potassium through fission.